coxedge/terraform-provider-coxedge/docs/resources/baremetal_devices.md

 page_title: "coxedge_baremetal_devices Resource - terraform-provider-coxedge"
 subcategory: ""
-description: Allows you to purchase, deploy, and manage your Bare Metal machines and network resources.
+description: Allows you to deploy, and manage your Bare Metal machines and network resources.

 ---

 # coxedge_baremetal_devices (Resource)

-Allows you to purchase and deploy your Bare Metal machines and network resources.
+Allows you to deploy your Bare Metal machines and network resources.

 Example Usage
 ---